Opinion | A coronavirus-infected Republican’s anger at Trump signals turbulence ahead

 It’s hard to say how much of this represents Trump’s lingering poison.
 Though he ultimately got vaccinated, he spent a year casting the virus as largely an invention of hostile liberal elites, attacking government experts as enemies of virtuous Trump voters and lockdowns as efforts to crush their economic aspirations, and ridiculing mask-wearing as weakness.

-To be sure, other causes are problematic.
+To be sure, other factors contribute to the problem.
 Soaring cases in Michigan are partly due to the Democratic governor’s retreat and the administration’s refusal to surge vaccines to the state.
 Assuaging fears of vaccination in communities of color has preoccupied experts.
-And others fear the decision to pause Johnson & Johnson vaccines could be fueling more hesitancy.
+And some fear the decision to pause use of the Johnson & Johnson vaccine could be fueling more hesitancy.

 But the continuing pull of the Trump vortex is clearly a major culprit.
 The Post’s Dan Diamond recently interviewed numerous GOP voters about their reluctance, and found that some “echo Trump’s repeated contention that the coronavirus threat is overblown and simply don’t trust the government’s involvement.”

 As Diamond reported, experts fear continued reluctance “could complicate the push to reach herd immunity.”
-And an Associated Press analysis finds vaccination rates in red states are lagging behind those in blue states, though in red states demand still outstrips supply, a good sign.
+And an Associated Press analysis finds vaccination rates in red states are lagging behind those in blue states, though demand still outstrips supply, a good sign.

-Still, Trump told Republican voters for a year that any belief in covid as a severe public health threat — one that called forth a need to rely on scientific expertise and engage in organized self-sacrifice — constituted an act of disloyalty that would lend aid and comfort to his enemies, and even to their enemies.
+Still, Trump told Republican voters for a year that any belief in the coronavirus as a severe public health threat — one that called forth a need to rely on scientific expertise and engage in organized self-sacrifice — constituted an act of disloyalty that would lend aid and comfort to his enemies, and even to their enemies.

 How many Republican elites have forcefully and unambiguously repudiated this message?